 (ii) technical information (eg camera, lens, exposure, speed, ISO, any specialist equipment etc);

-(iii) any post processing beyond lens profiles, colour temperature, dust spotting, global and local saturation and exposure changes, sharpening and cropping.
+(iii) any post-processing beyond lens profiles, colour temperature, dust spotting, global and local saturation and exposure changes, sharpening and cropping.

-1) From the one hundred (100) images selected by the Jury, the following awards will be given:
+(3) From those entries selected by the Jury from the Adult Competition, the following awards will be given:

 (i) Category Finalists

-(i) Category Winners
+(ii) Category Winners

-(iv) Special Award: TIMElapse
+(iii) Special Award: TIMElapse